Rodgau: Town’s founding

 On 1 January 1977, in the course of municipal reform in Hesse, the greater community of Rodgau came into being as the communities of Weiskirchen, Hainhausen, Jügesheim, Dudenhofen and Nieder-Roden, along with the settlement of Rollwald belonging to Nieder-Roden were amalgamated.
 The greater community was granted town rights on 15 September 1979.
 The old cropfield name Rodgau, like Bachgau and Kinziggau belonging to the Maingau, gave the town its name.
-The original communities, though, have existed for hundreds of years.
+The original communities have been in existence for hundreds of years.

 Today (as at 31 December 2007), Rodgau has 45,236 inhabitants (including 2,035 whose main residence is elsewhere), of whom 22,120 are male and 23,116 female.
 Foreigners from 52 different nations account for 4,471 inhabitants (9.9%).
 Those who have lived in Rodgau longer than ten years account for 64.6% of the population.

 Weiskirchen

-Around Saint Peter's Church (Peterskirche) arose the settlement of Wichenkirchen (or Wizzinkirchin) in Frankish times as a thorpe (one-street village).
+Around Saint Peter's Church (Peterskirche) arose the settlement of Wichenkirchen (or Wizzinkirchin) in Frankish times as a Thorpe (one-street village).
 It had its first documentary mention in 1287 in the Seligenstadt Monastery's accord with the Auheimer Mark.
 Weiskirchen was at this time Mother Church to the villages of Jügesheim, Hainhausen and Rembrücken.
 The first landlords, the Lords of Hagenhausen – later of Eppstein – sold the Amt of Steinheim in 1425 along with Weiskirchen, a village belonging to it, to the Archbishop and Elector of Mainz, to whom the village belonged until 1803.
 With this, Weiskirchen formed an ecclesiastical and economic hub in the Rodgau.
 When the Auheimer Mark (a communally held parcel of land to which belonged several villages) was divided up in 1786, Weiskirchen received a share of the forest.

 After Secularization in 1803, the Amt of Steinheim along with Weiskirchen passed to Hesse.
 In 1896 the Rodgaubahn (railway) with a railway station in Weiskirchen opened.

 In the course of the 19th century, Weiskirchen shifted from a farming village to a worker's community.
 Of the once well known village with its timber-frame houses very little is left.
 During National Socialist times, the small Jewish community was driven out.
 In March 2005, the small, restored former synagogue was ceremoniously reopened as a memorial.
 Since 1967, the Weiskirchen transmitter, a medium-wave transmitter owned by Hessischer Rundfunk, has been in operation on Weiskirchen's northwestern outskirts on a frequency of 594 kHz although this has now been dismantled.